 - Magnet and electrical connections are not soldered.

-However, consider the length of cable running from the 7-pin plug to the first electric brake is 3 metres long and the length across the axle is 2.5 metre.
+However, consider the length of cable running from the 7-pin plug to the first electric brake is 3 metres long and the distance across the axle is 2.5 metre.

 In total, the copper losses causing voltage drop is 5.5metre.

-If a cable were run down each chassis rail to the left and right magnet, then the total copper losses would be calculated from 3 metres of cable and not 5.5 metres.
+Install a cable down each chassis rail to the left and right magnet; then the total copper losses would be calculated from 3 metres of wire and not 5.5 metres.

-As a result of running a cable across the axle, the first magnet will lock during braking and the magnet across the axle will not lock.
+As a result of running a cable across the axle, the first magnet will overheat during braking, and the opposite magnet will be cold.

-The solution is to either run a larger cable across the axle or run a cable down the chassis rails.
+- either run a larger cable across the axle or

 If you disagree about copper losses and how these losses impact on voltage, I am more than happy to talk to you about this.